poastmil/junsunglee.com/_posts/2021-12-14-Cryptocurrency-Tax.md

 | ETH Basis: | | $2,400 |
 | Trade Gain: | | $350 |
 | Computer Basis: | | $350 |

+\* _Note: If the taxpayer is blockchain mining as a business, then mining awards should be reported on [Schedule C](https://www.irs.gov/pub/irs-pdf/f1040sc.pdf).
+If mining is a hobby, the income should be reported on [Schedule 1](https://www.irs.gov/pub/irs-pdf/f1040s1.pdf) as Other Income.
+How does the IRS distinguish between a business and hobby?
+[Voila](https://www.irs.gov/pub/irs-news/fs-07-18.pdf)._

 - **_Cryptocurrency_** is not treated as governmental currency, but as property
   - Specific identification is allowed to leverage gains/losses